 What to do around Brecon Beacons

 The town of Talgarth was awarded Walkers are Welcome status in 2011.
-From May 1st to 4th 2015, it hosts it's third and ever expanding Talgarth Walking Festival, which takes place during the first May Bank Holiday Weekend.
+It hosts it's 9th annual, ever expanding Walking Festival in 2020.

 Opportunities exist for most outdoor activities: walking, climbing, cycling, mountain-biking, pot-holing, pony trekking, gliding, hand-gliding, together with the full range of water sports in the reservoirs and rivers of the area.
 The magical and tranquil lake of Llangorse (the largest natural lake in Wales) lies three miles to the west.
 The river Wye is only three miles to the east at Glasbury while the river Usk lies six miles to the west at Brecon.

 Talgarth itself, is one of the five Brecon Beacons National Park designated cycle hubs with five routes, all of which start within 50 metres of our accommodation.
 They are suitable for both beginners and the more experienced bikers, whether you prefer to ride or carry your bike, this is the place for you!
 If you are really keen and would like to test yourself against men, women, elements and the terrain.
 Black Mountain 3Day Event